 Session activity logged to system level log files and audit trail database.

-A Two-Factor Authentication mechanism based around the use of Time-Based One-Time Passwords (TOTP: http://tools.ietf.org/html/rfc6238) is required in the Datto RMM Web Portal.
-This allows any user with a smartphone the ability to use that device as a second step in the authentication process, requiring them to provide a Username, Password, and token generated on their phone to log into the website.
+A Two-Factor Authentication mechanism based around the use of Time-Based One-Time Passwords (TOTP: http://tools.ietf.org/html/rfc6238) is required in the Datto RMM web interface.
+This allows any user with a smartphone the ability to use that device as a second step in the authentication process, requiring them to provide a Username, Password, and token generated on their phone to log in to the website.

-By enforcing TOTP across all users in their account, partners can ensure that a compromised password doesn’t lead to a third party being able to access the Web Portal.
+By enforcing TOTP across all users in their account, partners can ensure that a compromised password doesn’t lead to a third party being able to access the web interface.

 Encryption (Agent to server)